reTHINK-project/dev-msg-node-nomatrix/README.md

 cd "$MATRIXMN"/dist/docker
 ./start.sh
 ```
 The MatrixMN will now start which might take a while.
-You can check whether it is finished by looking for the last line being similar to `synapse.storage.TIME - 212 - INFO - - Total database time: 0.000% {get_all_pushers(0): 0.000%,` after executing `docker logs dev-msg-node-matrix`.
+You can check whether it is finished by looking for the last line being similar to:
+>  `synapse.storage.TIME - 212 - INFO - - Total database time: 0.000% {get_all_pushers(0): 0.000%,`

+after executing
+> `docker logs dev-msg-node-matrix`

 ##### 7. Testing
 Finally you can test the correctness of the setup.
 ```
 gulp test
 ```
-The test might fail the first time at 'stub connect'.
-The error is occurring in the Matrix Homeserver because it is it's first start.
-This has no effect regarding further requests.
-By executing the tests again they will pass every time even after stopping it with `./stop.sh` and starting it again.